aces/Loris-MRI/README.md

  * Perl
  * MINC

-The following installation should be run by the $lorisadmin user, sudo permission is required.
+The following installation should be run by the $lorisadmin user. sudo permission is required.
 See aces/Loris README.md for further information and Loris installation information.

 # Installation